 What does “earned income” include?

 Income that must be reported, even if eligible for the Foreign Earned Income Exclusion, comprises more than just salary.
-Earned income includes as well: commissions, bonuses, professional fees, tips, the fair market value of lodging, meals, or use of a car provided by your employer; cost of living allowances; overseas differential; family allowance; education allowance or reimbursement (unless you are employed by the school concerned); home leave allowance, and housing allowance.
+Earned income includes as well: commissions, bonuses, professional fees, tips, the fair market value of lodging, meals, or use of a car provided by your employer; cost of living allowances; overseas differential; family allowance; moving expense allowance or reimbursement (as of 2018); education allowance or reimbursement (unless you are employed by the school concerned); home leave allowance, and housing allowance.
 Some other types of income such as business profits, rents, and scholarships may be considered earned income as well, depending on the situation.

-If you qualify for the full $101,300 exclusion but earned more than that, the amount over $101,300 may be subject to income tax.
-However, your exemptions, standard or itemized deductions, and other deductions and credits will affect how much tax, if any, you actually owe.
+If you qualify for the full $108,700 exclusion but earned more than that, the amount over $108,700 may be subject to income tax.
+However, your standard or itemized deductions and other deductions and credits will affect how much tax, if any, you actually owe.
 If you are paying foreign income taxes, this will affect your results as well.
 (See “What is the Foreign Tax Credit?” below.)

 Overseas Tax Services focuses primarily on moderate-income overseas taxpayers.
-If you are earning significantly more than $101,300 per year, your tax situation may in some cases be fairly complicated.
-If that is the case, we may refer you to a reputable tax preparation firm which handles higher-income overseas clients.
+If you are earning significantly more than $108,700 per year, your tax situation may in some cases be fairly complicated.
+If that is the case, we may advise you work with another firm.

 What is the Foreign Tax Credit?